spruce-bruce/aaronbruce.com/site/src/content/post/small-steps-stability/index.md

 tags: ["CI"]
 coverImage:
   src: "./header.jpg"
-  alt: "Text in a book that reads \"very tiny\" enlarged by a magnifying glass."
+  alt: 'Text in a book that reads "very tiny" enlarged by a magnifying glass.'
 ---

 ---

 Stable systems fail less frequently, with less severity, and are easier to fix when they do fail.
 Most production failures are caused by changes.
 Making more, smaller, changes to production is the best way to improve stability.

 ## How Small